fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 A common design for small conferences is to have a full mesh of media formed between all participants where each participants sends their audio and video to all other participants who mix and render the results.
-If there are 9 people on a confernce call and a 10th one joins, one design might be for the new peron to in parallel fourm 9 new PeerConnections - one to each existing partipcipant.
+If there are 9 people on a conference call and a 10th one joins, one design might be for the new person to in parallel form 9 new PeerConnections - one to each existing participant.

-This might result in 9 ICE machine each starting a new STUN transaction every 5 ms. Assuming no retransmitons, that is a new NAT mapping every 5ms / 9 ice machine = 0.5 ms and about 5 ms / 9 ice machine * 70 bytes / packet * 8 bits per byte = TODO kbps.
-WIth hat retransmtion it can get up to significnatly more.
+This might result in 9 ICE machine each starting a new STUN transaction every 5 ms. Assuming no retransmissions, that is a new NAT mapping every 5ms / 9 ice machine = 0.5 ms and about 5 ms / 9 ice machine * 70 bytes / packet * 8 bits per byte = TODO kbps.
+Without retransmission it can get up to significantly more.

-An alternative design would be to form these connection to the 9 people in the confernce sequentially.
-Given the bandwith limitations and other issues, later parts of this draft propose that if we move the pacing to 5ms, the WebRTC drafts proabbkly need to cuation developers that parrallel impltentation wtih these many candiates are likely to have falures.
+An alternative design would be to form these connection to the 9 people in the conference sequentially.
+Given the bandwith limitations and other issues, later parts of this draft propose that if we move the pacing to 5ms, the WebRTC drafts probably need to caution developers that parallel implementation with these many candidates are likely to have failures.

 # Nat Connection Rate Results